giantswarm/template-app/README.md

 # {APP-NAME} chart

-Giant Swarm offers a {APP-NAME} App which can be installed in tenant clusters.
+Giant Swarm offers a {APP-NAME} App which can be installed in workload clusters.
 Here we define the {APP-NAME} chart with its templates and default configuration.

 **What is this app?**